swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/instructor_development_committee.md

 - Emailing workshop instructors about discussion sessions (before and after they teach)
 - Recruiting/emailing discussion hosts about hosting
 - Maintaining the [discussion hosts mailing list](mailto:discussion-hosts@carpentries.org)
-- Maintaining the [instructor discussion Etherpad](http://pad.software-carpentry.org/instructor-discussion) with upcoming dates
+- Maintaining the [community discussions Etherpad](http://pad.software-carpentry.org/community-discussions) with upcoming dates
 - Checking in with hosts the week of their discussion sessions

 ##### Time commitment